-LENGTH: One Year
+GRADE(S): 10 - 12 LENGTH: One Year

-The objective of Honors English 10 is to refine reading comprehension skills, writing skills, and analytical skills encouraging students to reach a proficiency in all areas, moving at a faster pace and at a more in-depth level than English 10.
+The objective of Honors English 10 is to refine reading comprehension skills, writing skills, and analytical skills encouraging students to reach a proficiency in all areas, moving at a faster pace and at a more indepth level than English 10.
 Students will be exploring the particulars of the writing process, delving into insightful concepts in literature, and reviewing grammatical and mechanical protocol.
 In addition, students will compile a research paper within the scope of the Seneca Valley School District curriculum, showcasing the ability to identify, comprehend, apply, analyze, and evaluate research in order to produce an argumentative position paper.
 Students will develop critical thinking, reading, writing, and vocabulary skills through a variety of assignments.

-American Literature (5140)
+Life in America (5140)